DistributedProofreaders/guiguts-py/README.md

 Python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.

 1. Install python, pipx, and Tk.
-Note that on some Linux distributions, the version number for `idle-python3.12` may differ slightly.
+Note that on some Linux distributions, the version number for `idle-python3.12` may differ slightly, e.g. as of this writing Debian 12 would require `idle-python3.11`.

     a. `apt-get update`